smyth78/data_eng/README.md

 # DataEng

-This is a Dash applicaiton that allows the user to create interstsing and nuanced datasets which can be graphed using StudentPlotter
+This is a Dash applicaiton that allows the user to create interesting and nuanced datasets which can be graphed using StudentPlotter

 The app can be found live on this link: https://data-eng-v5.herokuapp.com